The Personal Education Plan

 The Personal Education Plan (PEP) is central to improving educational outcomes for children in care.
 It is how the views of the school, parent/carer, other relevant professionals, and the child or young person are gathered.
 It considers what is going well and what is going less well, identifies the needs the plan should try to meet and how they will be met through the use of supported SMART targets.

 When a child comes into care the social worker must initiate a Personal Education Plan (PEP) and should continue to lead the plan to ensure that it is an effective element of the care plan.
 In Suffolk the PEP is divided into two parts: the PEP document and the PEP meeting.
 There are clear lines of accountability and responsibility for each part.
-More information can be found here.
+Read more information about Personal Education Plans (PDF, 283KB).

-The online PEP document for children in years R to 11
+The online PEP document for children in years Reception to 13

-An online PEP is now required for all statutory school age pupils in the care of Suffolk County Council.
+An online PEP is now required for all statutory school age pupils and post-16 learners in the care of Suffolk County Council.
 The PEP will need to be completed via an online portal accessed at: www.clatracker.net.

 Read guidance on completing the online Suffolk Personal Education Plan (PDF, 400KB).

-View a model PEP review cycle for writing reviewing and quality assuring a PEP.
+View a model PEP review cycle (PDF, 212KB) for writing reviewing and quality assuring a PEP.

 The Statutory Guidance provides more detail about what makes a high quality PEP.